 And don’t miss out on the breakfast favorite loco moco — rice (fried, white or kimchi fried) topped with a hamburger patty and an egg, and soaked in brown gravy.
 While posh hotels include it on their menus, the best version is found in local diners like Harry’s Cafe in the Kakaako neighborhood.

-With the arrival of the farm-to-table movement in the Kaimuki and Chinatown neighborhoods, chefs are celebrating the best of Hawaii’s fish, greens, vegetables and fruit.
+One need not spend a fortune to experience Hawaii’s tropical bounty.
+With the arrival of the farm-to-table movement in the Kaimuki and Chinatown neighborhoods, chefs are celebrating the best of Hawaii’s fish, greens, vegetables and fruit just about everywhere.
 Discover ahi (tuna) seared rare with mango chutney, Chinese-style steamed opah (moonfish) with julienne daikon, ginger and lemongrass, or melt-in-your-mouth opakapaka (pink snapper) with a salad of local baby greens, watermelon radishes and avocado with a citron-vinaigrette dressing.
 Enjoy local Kona coffee with local fresh fruits — pineapple, apple bananas, mango, papaya, lilikoi and all varieties of citrus — either fresh on the plate or in luscious sorbets and ice creams.

-In Kaimuki, a quick cab ride or drive east of Waikiki, make time to explore the array of local chef-inspired spots that deliver award-winning cuisine celebrating the farm-to-table bounty of Hawaii.
-Wait for breakfast at Koko Head Cafe, and don’t skip their cornflake French toast.
-Local favorites Town and 12th Avenue Grill serve innovative dishes like spicy pickled vegetables and slow-braised Maui beef tongue, along with favorites like perfectly cooked pork chops and killer meatloaf.
+In Kaimuki, local favorites Town and 12th Avenue Grill serve innovative dishes like spicy pickled vegetables and slow-braised Maui beef tongue, along with favorites like perfectly cooked pork chops and killer meatloaf.
+If you like big meals in the morning, try breakfast at Koko Head Cafe, and don’t skip their cornflake French toast.

-In Chinatown, an equally quick drive or cab ride west of Waikiki, a lively mix of restaurants fill these few blocks with creative menus and options for all palettes.
+In Chinatown, a lively mix of restaurants fill these few blocks with creative menus and options for all palettes.
 This once-seedy area has been revitalized by dining and the arts, with theaters, boutiques and galleries scattered between the eateries.
-The Pig and the Lady brings locals and guests alike back for the creations of local chef Andrew Le, merging Vietnamese cuisine with local sensibilities for surprising dishes like smoked pork jowl with pickled clementines and vegan pho (with pork belly added on request).
+The Pig and the Lady brings locals and guests alike back for the creations of local chef Andrew Le, merging Vietnamese cuisine with local sensibilities for surprising dishes like smoked pork jowl with pickled clementines and vegan pho.
 Livestock delivers craft cocktails that vary seasonally (and are named for classic movies, making for some interesting trivia at the bar) as well as a stellar menu of slow-roasted meats, a burger considered one of the best on the island, and local classics like oxtail stuffed pasta.
-Little Village Noodle House serves up excellent Chinese and a dozen-plus noodle dishes (BYOB) while the brasserie-like Féte delights regulars with its creative menu (how about foie gras gyoza with king trumpet-mushroom water-chestnut duxelles, Maui-sourced poha jam and soy-balsamic chili reduction?).
+Little Village Noodle House serves up excellent Chinese and a dozen-plus noodle dishes (BYOB).

 For the best sushi — you’re on an island, after all— check out Mitch’s, a tiny hole-in-the-wall near the airport with little glamour and some seriously good fish (BYOB).
 Don’t expect glamour.